AI OCR Software Scales Gas Station Operations With 20K+ Transactions

 Automotive AI for pricing optimisation, demand forecasting, and predictive maintenance

 RaftLabs builds custom automotive software for dealerships, fleet operators, vehicle marketplaces, and mobility companies.
+Projects typically deliver in 10 to 16 weeks at a fixed price agreed before development starts.
 Products include dealer management systems, fleet management and telematics platforms, vehicle marketplace software, workshop management, automotive AI features, and mobility applications.
-Each system is built around VIN-native data structures, telematics integration, and the operational workflows of automotive businesses -- not a generic field-service or marketplace template adapted after the fact.
+Each system is built around VIN-native data structures, telematics integration, and the operational workflows of automotive businesses, not a generic field-service or marketplace template adapted after the fact.

 We build software that treats automotive complexity as a first-class design requirement.

-Automotive inventory data arrives from manufacturer portals, auction feeds, classified platforms, and DMS exports -- each in a different format with different update frequencies.
+Automotive inventory data arrives from manufacturer portals, auction feeds, classified platforms, and DMS exports.
+Each source uses a different format with a different update frequency.
 Staff spend hours reconciling stock across systems instead of selling.
+That time cost compounds across every sales day.
 We build a unified inventory data layer that ingests all feeds, normalises by VIN, and keeps one accurate record across every channel.

 Telematics units broadcast OBD-II fault codes, mileage, and engine hours continuously.
-Most fleets store this data but never connect it to the maintenance calendar.
+Most fleets store this data but don't connect it to the maintenance calendar.
 Vehicles go in for service on a fixed schedule regardless of actual condition, or miss service because nobody watched the counter.
-We connect telematics signals directly to maintenance triggers so the system schedules work based on what the vehicle is telling you.
+Unplanned breakdowns cost more than the service that would have prevented them.
+We connect telematics signals directly to maintenance triggers so the system schedules work based on what the vehicle is telling you, not what the calendar says.

 Buyers arrive from AutoTrader and Cars.com with expectations around faceted filtering, spec comparison, and dealer proximity search.
 Smaller marketplaces built on basic listing platforms can't match this.
-We build marketplace search and filtering that handles make, model, year, trim, mileage, location radius, and price range -- with VIN-linked spec data so filters return accurate results rather than whatever the dealer typed.
+Poor search means buyers leave before they find the right car, and listings go stale.
+We build marketplace search and filtering that handles make, model, year, trim, mileage, location radius, and price range.
+VIN-linked spec data means filters return accurate results rather than whatever the dealer typed.

-Integrated dealer management covering inventory management (new, used, fleet), CRM for sales pipeline and customer relationships, F&I (finance and insurance) workflow, service department management, and parts inventory.
-VIN-based vehicle records with full history, specification data, and condition reporting.
+Integrated dealer management covering inventory (new, used, fleet), CRM for sales pipeline, F&I workflow, service department management, and parts inventory.
+VIN-based vehicle records carry full history, specification data, and condition reporting.
 Multi-location support for dealer groups.
-Integration with automotive data providers (Experian AutoCheck, Carfax, Cox Automotive) and manufacturer systems.
-The operational backbone of a modern automotive dealership.
+Integration with Experian AutoCheck, Carfax, Cox Automotive, and manufacturer systems.
+One operational backbone for the whole dealership.

-Fleet management for commercial fleets, rental companies, and corporate vehicle programmes: real-time GPS tracking, telematics data (fuel, engine diagnostics, driver behaviour), maintenance scheduling based on mileage and time, driver assignment and management, and utilisation reporting.
+Fleet management for commercial fleets, rental companies, and corporate vehicle programmes.
+Real-time GPS tracking, telematics data (fuel, engine diagnostics, driver behaviour), maintenance scheduling by mileage and time, driver assignment, and utilisation reporting.
 Integration with telematics hardware providers.
 Automated maintenance alerts and service scheduling.
-Cost-per-vehicle and cost-per-mile analytics.
-The operational visibility that manual fleet management with spreadsheets can't provide.
+Cost-per-vehicle and cost-per-mile analytics so you can see where money is going.

-Online vehicle marketplaces and listing platforms: inventory aggregation from multiple dealer feeds, VIN-based specification population, condition report integration, search and filtering by make, model, year, price, location, and specification.
+Online vehicle marketplaces with inventory aggregation from multiple dealer feeds, VIN-based specification population, condition report integration, and search by make, model, year, price, location, and specification.
 Lead capture and CRM integration.
-Dealer portals for inventory management and lead management.
+Dealer portals for inventory and lead management.
 Consumer-facing search and comparison tools.
-Private seller listing capability.
-AI-powered pricing recommendations based on market data.
-Built for the buyer and seller workflows of automotive marketplaces.
+Private seller listings.
+Pricing recommendations based on market data.
+Built for how buyers and sellers actually work in automotive.

 Mobility applications: car-sharing platforms, ride-hailing apps, vehicle subscription services, and chauffeur dispatch systems.
 Real-time vehicle availability, booking management, driver assignment, and payment processing.
 Customer-facing mobile apps for booking, access, and support.
 Vehicle access control integration for keyless entry.
 Utilisation analytics for fleet optimisation.

-AI-powered automotive features: dynamic pricing models that adjust vehicle prices based on demand, seasonality, days-on-lot, and market data; predictive maintenance models that flag likely failures before breakdown based on telematics data; demand forecasting for inventory planning; personalised vehicle recommendations for marketplace users; and computer vision for vehicle condition assessment from photos.
-AI features that operate on your operational data rather than requiring a separate analytics infrastructure.
+Automotive AI features built on your operational data: dynamic pricing models that adjust vehicle prices based on demand, seasonality, days-on-lot, and market data; predictive maintenance models that flag likely failures before breakdown based on telematics; demand forecasting for inventory planning; personalised vehicle recommendations for marketplace users; and computer vision for vehicle condition assessment from photos.
+No separate analytics infrastructure required.

-We spend the first two weeks understanding your specific workflows -- how vehicles move through your inventory, how job cards are created, how telematics data is currently used (or not used), and what your current software landscape looks like.
+We spend the first two weeks understanding your specific workflows.
+How vehicles move through your inventory.
+How job cards are created.
+How telematics data is currently used, or not used.
+What your current software landscape looks like.
 We document the current state before proposing anything.

-Development starts with the data model -- VIN-linked records, telematics ingestion, feed normalisation -- before building the application layer on top.
+Development starts with the data model: VIN-linked records, telematics ingestion, feed normalisation.
+Then we build the application layer on top.
 Getting automotive data structures right at the start prevents the technical debt that comes from adding VIN-native requirements to a generic data model later.

 We deliver the platform with your team trained on the admin and operational workflows.
 Documentation covers API connections, data mappings, and the operational processes the software supports.
 You own the source code and can extend the platform with your own development team or with us.

 Yes.
 Common automotive data integrations we've built: vehicle data providers (Experian AutoCheck, Carfax for history data), specification databases (Chrome Data, VIN Solutions, Motor Information Systems), market pricing data (Black Book, Manheim Market Report, JD Power), telematics providers (Samsara, Verizon Connect, Geotab), and manufacturer dealer systems.
-The integration approach depends on what each provider exposes -- most have documented APIs; some require file-based exchange.
+The integration approach depends on what each provider exposes.
+Most have documented APIs; some need file-based exchange.

-A focused automotive product -- a dealer inventory management module, a fleet tracking dashboard, or a vehicle listing platform -- typically delivers in 10-14 weeks.
+A focused automotive product, such as a dealer inventory management module, a fleet tracking dashboard, or a vehicle listing platform, typically delivers in 10 to 14 weeks.
 More complex builds, such as a full dealer management system or a fleet platform with telematics integration, run longer depending on integration scope.
 We scope the project during discovery and give you a fixed cost and delivery schedule before development starts.

 Vehicle tracking, driver assignment, maintenance scheduling, and fleet cost reporting